Latino Mental Health

 Lack of Health Insurance

+According to the Kaiser Family Foundation, in 2017, 19% of people identifying as Hispanic had no form of health insurance.
 The Affordable Care Act is making it easier and more affordable to get insured.
-Learn more at https://www.cuidadodesalud.gov/es/.

 Cultural differences may lead doctors to misdiagnose Latinos.
 For instance, Latinos may describe the symptoms of depression as “nervios” (nervousness), tiredness or a physical ailment.
 These symptoms are consistent with depression, but doctors who are not aware of how culture influences mental health may not recognize that these could be signs of depression.

 For immigrants who arrive without documentation, the fear of deportation can prevent them from seeking help.
-For example, even though millions of children of undocumented immigrants are eligible for health insurance under the Affordable Care Act, most families are afraid to register.
+For example, even though millions of children of undocumented immigrants are eligible for health insurance under the Affordable Care Act, many families may be afraid to register.

-If you do not have papers, seek out clinics and resources that care for all persons.
+If you do not have legal documentation, seek out clinics and resources that care for all members of the community.
 Latino-based organizations often provide services regardless of legal status.

 Natural Medicine and Home Remedies